tyu0912/ansible-terraform-gcp/README.md

 4. If this is your first time, you may also need to login and authorize google SDK <> terraform communication.
 To do this, install the Google SDK via the instructions here: https://cloud.google.com/sdk/docs/quickstart-macos and then login using this command: `gcloud auth application-default login`

 ### Running the Repo
-1. Clone the repo
+1. Clone the repo and cd into the folder.

 2. If this is your first time, run `terraform init` to download the load balancer module.
+If this works, you should see a new `.terraform` folder.

 3. Run a command similar to the below to deploy the infrastructure stack.
 Note that fields below are necessary and that -p, -q, -c and -i values were obtained in steps in prior sections.

 `bash 1_run_terraform.sh -u tennisonyu -p ~/.ssh/id_rsa.pub -q ~/.ssh/id_rsa -c ansible-terraform-282015-f4561a76bd8d.json -i ansible-terraform-282015`

+Once complete, there should be IPs that are printed.
+You can verify that it matches the VMs created on GCP.
+You can also verify that a VM group and a Load Balancer are created on their respective pages.
+Also important to confirm is that the `ansible/hosts/hosts.ini` file has matching IP addresses.

 ---
 Parameters: